What You Need to Know About Refrigeration Mechanic or Installer

 Skills Needed to be a Refrigeration Mechanic or Installer

-These are the skills Refrigeration Mechanics and Installers say are the most useful in their careers:
+Below is a list of the skills most Refrigeration Mechanics and Installers say are important on the job.

 Repairing: Repairing machines or systems using the needed tools.